lsgunnlsgunn/ssw-docs/docs/administrator/configure-device-profiles.md

 * By sending an email invitation to one or more valid email addresses.
 * By importing accounts from an external identity provider like Google Workplace, Azure Active Directory, Okta, or GitHub.

-After users in your organization have a Splashtop Secure Workspace account, you can manage their access rights, organize them into groups, and assign policies and permissions.
+After you add user accounts to your organization using the Splashtop Secure Workspace administrative portal, you can manage their account information, organize them into groups, and assign policies and permissions.

+## Add users manually

+## Send email invitations

+## Add users from identity providers